 A new year is upon us, thank goodness!
-I’m betting most of us planned for 2020 to go a bit differently, but there is still is so much potential to fulfill your goals and dreams and the upcoming year is the perfect time to start fresh.
+You may of planned for the past year to go a bit differently, but there is still is so much potential to fulfill your goals and dreams and the upcoming year is the perfect time to start fresh.
 Ask yourself what do you want to take into next year, and what do you what to leave behind?

 Disclaimer: This post may contain affiliate links.
 Using them gives me a small commission at no additional cost to you.
 You can read my full disclosure here.

-This might be an easy way to get organized for 2021, or really hard for some if you have years worth of papers.
+This might be an easy way to get organized, or really hard for some if you have years worth of papers.
 Either way you’re going to feel good once you unload this clutter.

 Throw out or recycle old magazines, ads, technical manuals, receipts, junk mail, etc. While you’re at it opt out of paper bills and old subscriptions.
 If you’re unsure about something you can always take a photo of it.